Toward waste consciousness and circular systems

 Above: an empty pouch of soft touch herbal tea, cut up for the compost bin

-Compost is the nutrient rich end to organic matter like plants and food waste, aided by mycelium, insects, heat, and time.
-My clear tea pouches and all labels including shipping labels are compostable.
-This means if you do industrial composting through a service, the pouches and labels will break back down and support soil health.
+Dirt & Free Herbal Arts tea pouches and all labels are 100% compostable!
+This means if you do industrial composting through a service like CompostNow, the pouches and labels will break all the way down and support vibrant soil health.
 The packaging is also safe for home composting, but will be extra slow to transform.
+To help move the process along, you can cut your tea pouches into smaller pieces.

 “Reusable”